-- 1. Create test and configuration in ECU-Test V2023.2.3. - Configure the test execution campaign ZIP on the PC and check all files (see 3.9.5 "Required Data Structure of Test Execution Campaigns" on page 31). - 5.10.2.3 ECU-Test Support and Limitations for Test Execution Campaigns On the tool side, the MODEL-SIMULATOR supports the following features of ECU-
+- 1. Create test and configuration in ECU-Test V2023.2.3. - 2.
+Configure the test execution campaign ZIP on the PC and check all files (see 3.9.5 "Required Data Structure of Test Execution Campaigns" on page 31).

-On the tool side, the MODEL-SIMULA FOR supports the following features of EC Test:
+5.10.2.3 ECU-Test Support and Limitations for Test Execution Campaigns On the tool side, the MODEL-SIMULATOR supports the following features of ECUTest:

-- ECU-Test Version: V2023.2.3

-- Workspace Configuration

-- Active projects (PRJ file): Use only active projects as inactive projects are treated as active projects.
+- ECU-Test Version: V2023.2.3 - Workspace Configuration - Active projects (PRJ file): Use only active projects as inactive projects are treated as active projects.
 If your workspace contains inactive products delete them in ECU-Test or in the data you upload in the MODEL-SIMULATOR.
 If you upload them anyway, they will be shown and used for test execution.